-- The SENCo meets with a member of the secondary school's SEN team to discuss learning and pastoral needs. - All children spend time at the secondary school.
-(In 2019, this will be 3 days.)
-Arrangements can be made for children with SEN to visit more often. - For children with Education, Health and Care Plans (EHCP), the secondary school SENCo will be invited to attend the year 5 transition annual review and/or the year 6 annual review.
+- ➤ The SENCo meets with a member of the secondary school's SEND team to discuss learning and pastoral needs. - All children spend time at the secondary school.
+(Since 2019, this has been 3 days.)
+Arrangements can be made for children with SEN to visit more often. - For children with Education, Health and Care Plans (EHCP), the secondary school SENCo will be invited to attend the year 5 transition annual review and/or the year 6 annual review. - ➤ For children with SEND, a transition form will be completed by the class teacher, SENCo and parents to ensure their transition to the next stage in their education goes as smoothly as possible.